 - Berberine – Ideal for sugary overindulgences as it stops your blood sugar from spiking.
-Take with food or before eating.
-Do not take it with alcohol.
+Take 30 min before a meal or alcohol.

 - Choose clean drinks: Drink only the highest-quality alcohol available that’s free of sugar, fructose or synthetic chemicals.
 If you are drinking wine, drink organic or biodynamic wine and ideally add soda or sparkling water to provide hydration.
 Here’s a guide to the ‘healthiest’ alcohols, according to Bulletproof: